GOVTNZ/web-standards/guidance/assessment/tests/a11y/captions-transcripts-for-methodology.md

 1. Look for any video or audio content on the page.

+2. If there is no video or audio content on this page, leave the Pass/Fail column for Captions and transcripts blank and put 'No video' in the Notes column next to it.

-2. Play the content.
+3. Play the content.

-3. Remember to resize your browser window and test at the other viewport sizes.
+4. Remember to resize your browser window and test at the other viewport sizes.
 If there is no change to page content or layout, enter 'no change' in the results and don't test for that viewport.

 ##### Testing captions